R.I.P. (Sofía Reyes song)

-"R.I.P." is a song by Mexican singer Sofía Reyes, featuring British singer Rita Ora and Brazilian singer Anitta.
-The song was released on 15 March 2019 by Warner Music Latina, accompanied by its music video.
+"R.I.P." is a song by Mexican singer Sofía Reyes featuring British singer Rita Ora and Brazilian singer Anitta.
+It was released on 15 March 2019 by Warner Music Latina, accompanied by its music video.

 Background

 Sofía Reyes announced the collaboration and the song title in a clip posted to her Twitter on 20 February 2019.

 Composition

 "R.I.P." was written by Reyes, Ora, Shari Lynn Short, Omar Tavarez, Thomas Augusto, Marco Masís, Chaz Mishan and David Delazyn.
 The latter two, Mishan and Delazyn (forming the duo The Fliptones) produced the track, along with Masís (Tainy).
 Rolling Stone described the song as starting with a "cumbia shuffle and infectious hook — evoking a slight inverse of Selena’s “Bidi Bidi Bom Bom”", while lyrically it "shrugs off negative vibes."
 Billboard magazine wrote how the collaboration "highlights the mix of nationalities, as it includes lines in Spanish, English and Portuguese."